When do I need to submit an application for ethical review?

 Yes.
 The ethics committee will ask you to provide the final set of interview questions for review before the interviews take place.

 Which ethics committee will review my ethics application?

-The Ethics Secretariat conducts a risk assessment that involves assessing participant sample, procedures, location and topic of research.
 If the risk to participants is no more than discomfort, the application will be reviewed by a faculty subcommittee.
 Applications that include risks greater than discomfort will be reviewed by a central HREC.

 When and how will I receive the ethic committee’s decision about my application?

 All applicants will receive the ethics committee decision via email.
 Low risk applications should receive a decision within 20 working days of submission.
 Applications requiring HREC review should receive a decision within 10–15 working days from the date of the meeting.

 Can an ethics subcommittee defer my low risk application to the HREC for review?

 Yes.
 If your application raises ethical issues that the subcommittee determines would require HREC review, then your application will be considered at the next available HREC meeting.
 The subcommittee administrator will advise you when the HREC will review your application.

 My project is being conducted overseas in a country with a Department of Foreign Affairs Trade (DFAT) travel advisory of ‘Reconsider your need to travel/Do not travel’.
 How do I get approval from the Vice-Chancellor (VC) to travel?